-- S. 401 Millage Exemption.
+S. 401 - Millage Exemption.
 Allows the governing body of a county to suspend the limitation for millage increases for the purpose of supporting a fire protection district.
 The bill was heard during the full Senate Finance Committee on March 16 where it was reported out favorably with an amendment.
 As originally drafted, the bill allows counties to adopt an ordinance or resolution to suspend the millage rate limitation for the purposes of supporting a fire protection district created by Chapter 19 of Title 4.
 The bill was amended to include fire districts created by Title 6 as well as limiting the suspension of the cap to two years after the effective date of the legislation.
 The bill received second reading with a 22-20 vote.
-This bill is up for third reading in the Senate; however, is objected to by Senator Rice. - S. 658.
-Retirement Beneficiary The bill provides that a member of the state retirement system who is not retired may nominate a contingent beneficiary for receipt of payment on death of the member within all state retirement systems.
+This bill is up for third reading in the Senate; however, is objected to by Senator Rice.

+S. 658.
+Retirement Beneficiary - The bill provides that a member of the state retirement system who is not retired may nominate a contingent beneficiary for receipt of payment on death of the member within all state retirement systems.
 Currently, only active contributing members may nominate a contingent beneficiary.
 This bill would allow those members who are not an active contributing member, but are not yet retired, to make this nomination.
 This bill would also make technical clean-ups and provide conforming language for the Public Employee Benefits Authority (PEBA) and the retirement and insurance programs.
-S. 658 passed and went into effect July 1, 2021.
+S. 658 received a favorable report from the House Ways and Means Committee and is pending second reading on the House calendar.